Which toasters are best?

 There’s one champion, simple-to-make food in the UK: toast.
 Whether you want it as the start of a brilliant day, a simple snack to warm you on a cold day, or just as a way of making a sandwich more exciting, toast is the best food you can get, and requires buying the best toaster to get the best combination of crispy outside and soft, textured inside.

 We’ve tested lots of toasters from the top brands, but have listed the best that we’ve found here.
 To formulate this list, we’ve put together a combination of models aimed at different budgets and toasting needs, including four-slot and two-slot toasters, and those that can handle the likes of crumpets.
-Out of the models that we’ve reviewed, two stand out.
-The Dualit 4 Slot Lite Toaster is the best toaster we’ve tested.
-It combines modern controls with classic Dualit styling, to offer incredibly precise control, with eight different browning levels.
-If you’re on a tighter budget, the Kenwood TTP210 is excellent value, good-looking and performs well too.
+You can read the details of each entry below, but for convenience, we’ve listed our choices here.

 How we pick the best toaster